csmangum/portfolio/Airbnb Price Prediction/README.md

 # 5. Initial Model Development

+I wanted to test out three different gradient boosting algorithms to see the differences in performance and runtime.
+I use estimators from scikit-learn, Microsoft LightGBM, and XGBoost.
+My main metric for performance was using Mean Squared Error, and taking the square root to get an interpretable metric.

-I went forward with four algorithms: Linear Regression, Random Forests, Gradient Boosted Regression, and LightGBM from Microsoft.
-Model performance was similar, but the tree-based model performed better, especially the LightGBM model in both metrics and runtime.
-Next, I will optimize both gradient boosted models and see how they compare.
+Model performance was incredibly similar but there was a significant difference in runtime.
+Scikit-learn's version took much longer and the Microsoft implementation is efficient.
+Next, I will optimize all three gradient boosted models and see how they compare.

 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/main_results.png" width="800">

 ### Best Performing Model
+Below, the XGBoost barely out-performed the other two estimators.
+It's clear that there might be an issue with generalization with how there is a difference between train and test data.
 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/initial_model_xgb.png" width="800">

 ***